Sarthakjanrao07/AgriMitra07/README.md

 ---

-## **Technologies Used**
+## Built with 🛠️

-- **Frontend:** HTML, CSS, Bootstrap
+- **Frontend**: HTML, CSS, Bootstrap
-- **Backend:** Python, Flask
+- **Backend**: Python, Flask
-- **AI/ML:**
-  - Machine learning models for plant disease detection.
-  - AI-driven chatbot with NLP capabilities.
+- **Libraries**: TensorFlow, Keras, OpenCV, Scikit-learn, Numpy, pandas, pytorch and other essentials

 ---

-## **How It Works**
+## How to Use 💻

+### Crop Recommendation System
+- Enter the corresponding nutrient values of your soil, along with your state and city.
+- The N-P-K (Nitrogen-Phosphorus-Potassium) values should be entered as a ratio between them.
+For more information on this, refer to [this website](insert-your-link-here).
+- Note: When entering the city name, ensure it's a commonly recognized city.
+Remote cities or towns might not be available in the Weather API used to fetch humidity and temperature data.

-### Fertilizer Recommendation
+### Fertilizer Suggestion System
-1. Users input soil and crop details after testing soil from a Soil Test Lab.
-2. The app uses machine learning models to analyze the data and recommend the optimal fertilizer.
+- Enter the nutrient contents of your soil and the crop you want to grow.
+- The algorithm will analyze the data and inform you about which nutrients are in excess or lacking in your soil.
+- Based on this, the system will provide suggestions for the best fertilizers to purchase.

-### Plant Disease Detection
+### Disease Detection System
-1. Users upload images of affected plants.
-2. The app processes the image using trained ML models and identifies the disease, offering actionable insights.

-### Chatbot Interaction
-1. Farmers ask questions or seek advice through the chatbot.
-2. The AI-powered chatbot, **Arogya**, provides accurate and timely responses.
+- Upload an image of the leaf of your plant.
+- The algorithm will identify the crop type and assess whether it's healthy or diseased.
+- If diseased, it will inform you of the cause of the disease and suggest ways to prevent or cure it.
+- **Note**: Currently, the disease detection system supports only the following crops: [list of supported crops here].

 ---